mwaverecycling/I2CPP/README.md

 ## Documentation

-Documentation is hosted using [GitHub Pages](https://mwaverecycling.github.io/I2CPP/) You can also build documentation from source using Doxygen.
+Documentation is hosted on [GitHub Pages](https://mwaverecycling.github.io/I2CPP/), but you can also build documentation from source using Doxygen.

-After installing Doxygen, build the documentation from the build directory
+After installing Doxygen, build the documentation from the build directory:
 ```bash
 cd build
 make doc